The-Physics-Grid/The-Physics-Grid/target-audience/Junior-Student.md

 Shapes of objects can be changed by force.
 As for plastic objects, such as clay, they stays the same shape after the force is removed.As for elastic objects, such as string, they tend to return to their original shapes and therefore exert an elastic force against the force that changed their shapes.
 Hooke's law illustrates that a material resists with a force proportional to its extension or conpression before elastic limit, which is expressed as:

-**F=kx**
+$$F=-kx$$

 where F stands for force that changed the shape of the object, x stands for extension or compression and k stands for the spring constant, or so-called "stiffness".
+Since the elastic force will always be in the opposite direction of the extension of the object, there will be a negative sign.

 ![Force Extension Graph](/images/force_extension_graph.png)